Drassil/noderouter/README.md

 # Noderouter

-Noderouter is an HTTP/TCP programmable proxy application that can be used as library and as a standalone software.
+Noderouter is an HTTP/TCP programmable proxy application that can be used as a library and as a standalone software.

 **Features:**